Plaquette Renormalization Scheme for Tensor Network States: Abstract

 \section{Abstract}

 We present a method for contracting a square-lattice tensor network in two dimensions, based on auxiliary tensors accomplishing successive truncations (renormalization) of 8-index tensors for $2\times 2$ plaquettes into 4-index tensors.
-The scheme is variational, and thus the tensors can be optimized by minimizing the energy.
+Since all approximations are done on the wave function (which also can be interpreted in terms of different kind of tensor network), the scheme is variational, and, thus, the tensors can be optimized by minimizing the energy.
 Test results for the quantum phase transition of the transverse-field Ising model confirm that even the smallest possible tensors (two values for each tensor index at each renormalization level) produce much better results than the simple product (mean-field) state.